 Attach Logos and Colors to All Communications

 A majority of customers are visual learners and the internet is an especially visual commodity.
 Making sure all the company’s digital, traditional media, and print communications “match” is an easy way to ensure customers know who is talking to them.
+You need to make sure that your website redesign services take this matching into account and develop a digital media presence keeping it in mind.

 Colors are also highly memorable to customers.
 Home Depot has a trademark orange, and UPS actually encourages customers to “go brown” in its advertising campaigns.
 Nearly every company has a color or colors which represent their brand.
 It is psychologically proven that colors can indicate certain moods or attitudes for customers, and it is imperative for businesses to understand the color implications of their logos and to be certain their colors align with company culture.

 Example: Coca-Cola is a global brand recognized virtually everywhere and by everyone.
 This continuity is not achieved overnight.
 For decades, Coca-Cola has evolved in product quality, packaging, and advertising without losing sight of identity.
 The Coke of a half-century ago would still be recognizable to today’s consumers.
 If today’s Coca-Cola were to travel back in time, buyers wouldn’t see much of a change; a shift from glass to plastic, perhaps, but the brand is the same.
 The Coke sold in Dubai, Tokyo or Hong Kong would be just as recognizable by an American or someone from the UK, for example.
 The consistency reverberates trust and industry leadership all over the world.
+You, too, need to identify your brand color and website redesign in such a manner that you are able to generate the desired emotions in your end consumers.

 Marketing professionals and other communication representatives of the firm should all be educated on how to engage customers the same way.
 Companies who have internal employees communicating through digital and traditional media should hire individuals who understand and respect the brand’s identity.
 Other companies who use media organizations, marketing strategists, content writers and more need to outline the tone, the voice, even the persona of the brand and ensure all vendors and outsourcers are sticking to it.
 Companies that are unsure of their brand identity can have marketing consultants help discern the company culture and procure proper training tools.